-"Two wheel throttle therapy" at the Sturgis Motorcycle Rally
+‘Two-wheel throttle therapy’ at the Sturgis Motorcycle Rally

 "But you know what we don't know yet, is how it's going to turn out," he said.
 "I gotta tell ya the mood of the people coming is wonderful because they are so dang happy to get out of that Marshall Law where they were locked up in the home with the family and stuff."

-Hensley said it's time for people to get out of the house and practice "two wheel throttle therapy."
+Hensley said it’s time for people to get out of the house and practice “two-wheel throttle therapy.”

 "We need a little therapy.
 We need a little freedom," she said.
 "We need a little outdoors. and what better way than to come to the 80th Rally."